 On the back of the success generated by Year of the Cat in the States, Al moved to Los Angeles where he made his home in the Hollywood hills.
-However, it took two years to follow up with Time Passages, a period of time that gave his new American record company, Arista, the jitters as they thought his profile would slip out of the public’s conscientiousness.
-As things worked out they needn’t have worried, as he repeated the success of his previous album by reaching number ten and thirty nine in the US and UK respectively.
+However, it took two years to write and record Time Passages, a period that gave his new American record company, Arista, the jitters as they thought his profile would slip out of the public’s conscientiousness.
+As things worked out they needn’t have worried, as he repeated the success of his previous album by reaching number ten and thirty-nine in the US and UK, respectively.
 His chart profile also remained high in the American singles charts as the title track became his biggest hit, peaking at number seven and the follow up, “Song on the Radio”, broke into the top thirty.

-In 9991 Al undertook a European tour which took in Poole Lighthouse and ended at All Saints Church in Chalbury, Dorset where he married his partner of three years, Kristine.
-His lifelong friend Jon Kremer took on the duties of best man and amongst the family and guests were former Wimborne resident Robert Fripp and the American songstress and sometime collaborator, Tori Amos.
+In 1991 Al undertook a European tour which took in Poole Lighthouse and ended at All Saints Church in Chalbury, Dorset, where he married his partner of three years, Kristine.
+His lifelong friend Jon Kremer was best man and amongst the family and guests were former Wimborne resident Robert Fripp and the American songstress and sometime collaborator, Tori Amos.
 For 1993’s Famous Last Words, he returned to his folk roots utilising acoustic instruments on songs such as “Angel of Mercy” and “Trains”, while “Night Rolls In” and “Don’t Forget Me” retained some eighties trappings.
 The following year he played his last gig with Peter White and moved with his wife and daughter to San Rafael County, just over the Golden Gate Bridge from San Francisco.

 Between the Wars, the first collaboration with former Wings guitarist Laurence Juber, covered major events from 1918 to 1939 such as Prohibition, the Great Depression and the Spanish Civil War.
 The same year Al, along with Keith Christmas, was invited back to Worthy Farm for the 25th anniversary of the ‘Glastonbury Festival’ where he joined new kids on the block Oasis, P J Harvey and Portishead.
 Five years later Juber collaborated again on Down in the Cellar, where Al combined his passion for music and wine on tracks such as “The Shiraz Shuffle”, “The Night the Band Got the Wine” and “Under a Wine Stained Moon”.
 Thirteen songs lavishing praise on the grape wouldn’t be everybody’s glass of vino but to Al, a passionate wine connoisseur, it made perfect sense, even if it wasn’t his wisest move commercially.